 Managing Access Tokens

-Access tokens are based on JWT, so even if you decode them, you will not be able to see any sensitive information.
+Access tokens are based on JWT, therefore decoding them will not show sensitive information.

-However, if for any reason you believe that your token has become compromised, then you can revoke it by clicking Revoke.
-Deleting the API Client will also invalidate the token.
+However, if you believe that your token has become compromised, you can revoke it by clicking Revoke or by deleting the API Client to invalidate the token.
 Calls using revoked access tokens fail to authenticate with a 401 Unauthorized error HTTP status code.
-You can also click Regenerate to refresh a token.
+You can click Regenerate to refresh a token.